Hikolakita/Hikolakita/README.md

 → Contact

 Contact Form: A simple form for visitors to get in touch with me.
-Social Media Links: Icons linking to my profiles on LinkedIn, GitHub, Twitter, etc.
+Social Media Links: Icons linking to my profiles on GitHub, Discord, etc.

 • Technologies Used